Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • If sponsor on permanent visa: Dependent gets permanent visa

-• If sponsor renews: Dependent visa auto-renews
+• If sponsor renews: Dependent visa auto-renews (must apply together)

-Dual Custody & Special Circumstances
+How Are Dual Custody and Special Circumstances Handled?

 If child is from previous relationship: